 Why can’t we give ourselves that same encouragement?
 Think about it!

-I’ve lost just shy of 200 pounds in my first year.
-While I’m on surgical cruise control I’m using my time wisely in making the tough changes to my life plus working out like a madwoman.
+I’ve made it to goal and am currently in maintenance.
+I’m using my time wisely in making the tough changes to my life plus working out like a madwoman.

 I invite you to join me and the other Admins in the Bariatric Eating Support Group on Facebook.
 We will help you blend the perfect shake, pack your office lunch, order the right Starbucks drink and whip up a Chicken Crust Pizza for family supper – but we’re also the food police you need to keep your eye on the prize.
 We are here to help you!